Northern Soul (film): Reception

-The film has had a warm reception with the public and critics alike.
+The film was positively received by both the public and critics.
 On publication of early projections for the number of independent screens due to take the film, social media groups sprang up campaigning for the film to come to their local cinema.
 This grass roots pressure on local indie screens, which included 23 Ourscreen bookings; the committed efforts of Munro Film Services and a growing media interest in the film's progress saw distribution snowball to the levels above.
 The film went on to screen in nearly 300 separate cinemas and other venues in the UK.

 On Rotten Tomatoes, the film has an approval rating of 76% based on reviews from 38 critics.
 The site's consensus is, "Northern Soul overcomes its spotty narrative with a likable cast, rich period atmosphere, and a killer soundtrack that perfectly captures the time."
 On Metacritic it has a score 64% based on reviews from 14 critics, indicating "generally favorable reviews".

 Mark Kermode of The Guardian was one of several critics who gave the film four stars, saying, "Constantine catches the energy of the dancehall with aplomb, transporting her audiences from the empty floors of dour neighbourhood youth clubs to the throng of the Wigan Casino with urgent ease.
 Steve Coogan and Ricky Tomlinson add sly cameo support.
 Definitely worth a spin".